mldytech/wg-autoconnect-dispatcher/README.md

 * `/var/scripts/wg-auto.sh`
     * The bash script which contains the actual logic.
 This is used to decide whether the connection to Wireguard is established or terminated.

-### Notes
-Obviously, the contents of wg-auto.sh could be directly implemented in the 99-wg-auto dispatcher file.